 Technology, Mind, and Behavior is a Gold Open Access journal whereby articles are made open immediately upon publication, promoting broad access to the content.
 Publication costs are offset by article processing charges (APCs).
 An article’s corresponding author is responsible for arranging such payment upon acceptance of a manuscript for publication.
 APCs are most often paid via support from an author’s grants, special funds including from one’s institution or department, contracts such as via the government, or one’s employer when the work was done as part of official governmental or corporate duties.

-For all articles submitted in 2020 that are ultimately accepted for publication, APA is sponsoring each published article by paying $400 of the $1,200 APC.
-The author is then responsible for $800.
 If you are a resident in any European Union country, you will be expected to add Value-Added Tax (VAT) at the rate applicable in the respective country.

 Article types that publish in Technology, Mind, and Behavior that are exempt from the article processing charge (APC) include: